-One of the main reasons I started the Dadsdayoff blog was to learn more about digital and I’d definitely recommend it to anyone who wants to learn how to promote products or services, or have an outlet for their writing.
+One of the main reasons I started the Dadsdayoff blog was to learn more about digital communications and I’d definitely recommend it to anyone who wants to learn how to promote products or services, or have an outlet online for their writing.

 Digital has provided tools beyond the wildest dreams I had as a young reporter, when the process of publishing involved dozens of people and significant investment in infrastructure.

 The words I typed would be edited on paper by my news editor, then by a sub-editor, then they’d be moved about by a compositor, placed by a page designer, bundled off to a printer… It was an intense process.

 Now I write via an app and hit publish.
 Just me, no matter where I am.
 Just like the Bolton Metro News – my first paper – my words can be distributed to thousands of people.
 And I’ve monetised my blog too, through advertising and affiliate marketing.

 If you see an advert for something you’re interested in on my blog it’s because websites collect cookies with information about your browsing history and searches, then serve up relevant advertising.
 Click on one now if you like but be sure to come back to read finish reading the article as it will tell you how you could place your own on a site in future.
 If you did click an advert that was of interest to you, I will have been paid a small amount – probably a few pence – by Google, which places those ads on behalf of paying customers.

 How much you get paid per click depends on the subject.
 Some categories are more expensive than others.
 The number of visitors to your site also has an impact.

 So how do you set about making money in that way?

 - First, have something to write about or sell.
 It’s easier to maintain a passion, or write content for a purpose – business promotion for example.

 - Remember the mantra is “telling not selling” – people will engage more and for longer if they feel they are being entertained and informed rather than sold to.